Saiko (singer)

 Miguel Cantos Gómez (born 25 May 2002), known mononymously as Saiko, is a Spanish singer and songwriter in the reggaeton and trap genres.

 Early life

-Miguel Cantos Gómez was born in the Granada suburb of Armilla, on 25 May 2002.
+Miguel Cantos Gómez was born in Armilla a suburb of Granada, on 25 May 2002.
 From a very young age he became interested in music, participating in rap battles in his town.
 He began rapping at the age of fourteen, forming a duo with his brother in 2017.